 - D. Approvals Required.
-The approval of a development plan is delegated to the Plan Commission. - E. Development Plan Review Criteria.
+The approval of a development plan is delegated to the Plan Commission.
+The approval of a Development Plan Amendment is delegated to the Director. - E. Development Plan Review Criteria.
 Development plans are reviewed by the Plan Commission with approval granted upon finding the development plan complies with the following requirements: - 1.
-Compliance with all applicable development and design standards of the zoning district where the real estate is located. - Traffic is managed in a manner that promotes health, safety, convenience, and the harmonious development of the community - 3.
+Compliance with all applicable development and design standards of the zoning district where the real estate is located. - 2.
+Traffic is managed in a manner that promotes health, safety, convenience, and the harmonious development of the community - 3.
 The applicable utilities have enough capacity to provide potable water, sanitary sewer facilities, electricity, telephone, natural gas, and cable service to meet the needs to the proposed development.